 Anyone ages 6 months and older should get the flu shot, except those with severe, life-threatening allergies to the flu vaccine or any ingredient in the vaccine.

-Because it is possible to get both the flu and COVID-19 this year, public health experts are urging everyone to get the flu vaccine not only to protect themselves but also to prevent hospitals from being overwhelmed with patients.
+Because it is possible to get both the flu and COVID-19, public health experts are urging everyone to get the flu vaccine not only to protect themselves but also to prevent hospitals from being overwhelmed with patients.

 The Centers for Disease Control and Prevention also recommends the pneumonia vaccine for children younger than 2, adults 65 and older, and anyone with a chronic health condition.
 Immunosuppressed people, such as those with leukemia or HIV, should also be immunized.
 Ask your or your child’s healthcare provider about what is best for your situation.